tclahr/uac/README.md

 OPTIONS:
-    -R           Starting date YYYY-MM-DD or range YYYY-MM-DD..YYYY-MM-DD -D           Increase debugging level.
+    -R           Starting date YYYY-MM-DD or range YYYY-MM-DD..YYYY-MM-DD -T DESTINATION
+                 Transfer output file to remote server using scp destination must be specified in the form [user@]host:[path] -D           Increase debugging level.
     -V           Increase verbosity level.
     -U           Allow UAC to be run by a non-root user.
 Note that data collection will be limited.